L.EGR-105: Intro to Engineering I

 L.EGR-236: Properties & Mechanics of Materials

-Introduction to materials and solid mechanics of typical engineering materials emphasizing how the microscopic scale properties impact the macroscopic properties such as stress-strain curves, hardness, fatigue curves, creep curves.
-Topics in solid mechanics include strains, stresses, Mohr’s Circle, shear and bending moment diagrams, simple structural members.
-This class also includes a semester-long design project.
-Prerequisites: L.MAT-160 or higher; L.EGR-106, L.EGR-231.
+Introduction to materials and solid mechanics of typical engineering materials.
+Introduces basic theory of deformable bodies by analyzing stress/strain relationships in objects.
+Topics in solid mechanics include strains, stresses, Mohr’s Circle, deflections of beams, and simple structural members.
+Prerequisites: L.MAT160 or higher, L.EGR-231.
 4 credits.

 L.EGR-242: Manufacturing Processes & Design